austintheriot/presto-web-app/README.md

 ### 3rd Party API's:

-Presto also uses the Geoapify API to validate users' location: they can either autofill their location using the built-in JavaScript Geolocation API combined with Geoapify, or they can manually input their location and select from the options provided by the Geoapify autocomplete API.
+Presto uses the Geoapify API to validate users' location: they can either autofill their location using the built-in JavaScript Geolocation API combined with Geoapify, or they can manually input their location and select from the options provided by the Geoapify autocomplete API.